A Note About Pigments

 Artist-Quality Watercolour Paint

 Note: Use artist-quality, not student-quality watercolour paint.
 This helps ensure rich colour, consistency and permanency.
 Winsor & Newton Artist (NOT Cotman) quality is good.
-Da Vinci brand is also good in most pigments and more cost effective.
+Da Vinci brand and Daniel Smith are also good in most pigments and more cost effective.
 When ‘any brand’ is listed below, you will save money by buying DaVinci brand.
 However, Burnt Sienna from Winsor & Newton is far superior, and I consider it well worth the extra cost.

 Optional Frequently Used Pigments

 The new Synthetic brushes are excellent buys.
 A medium Size Round (Size 10), a 1.5 cm square, plus a 2.5 cm square brush are the essentials.
-OPTIONAL: a small rigger or liner for details, a larger round, and a fan brush can be useful.
-A large (5 or 6 cm) hake brush is good for prewetting paper, and if you like to work larger.
-You may wish to experiment with other brush shapes for fun.
+OPTIONAL: a rigger or liner for details, and a larger round can be useful.
+A large (5 or 6 cm) hake brush is good for pre-wetting paper, and if you like to work larger.
+You may wish to experiment with other brush shapes and sizes.

 The most cost-effective way to buy good quality paper is by the sheet.
 Ask the staff, the sheets are tucked away in drawers.
 I recommend an acid free (not PH Neutral) 140 lb. sheet with `Cold Pressed’ surface.
 Canson is a good brand.
-Buy 2 sheets.
-Often I will recommend what size of sheet to bring to the first class, and it’s good to sign up for the “Art Course Updates” email list for that reason.
-For most classes you do not need to prestretch your paper, but do tape it to some sort of board for support.
+Buy 2 sheets or their 11 x 15 pad (blue cover) is often a good price point.
+Often I will recommend what size of sheet to bring to the first class in the art course write up.
+For most classes you do not need to pre-stretch your paper, but do tape it to some sort of board for support.
 You can buy inexpensive light-weight plastic boards at art supply stores for this purpose.
 Cut it slightly larger than 16″ x 20″ and you will be able to tape a watercolour sheet that size onto it.
 If you would like to know how to prestretch watercolour paper, most often used for wet and wild techniques, click here

 Any white palette (I use wax paper over a piece of white cardboard), 1 sheet of graphite paper (light gray), soft pencil (4B), HB pencil, pencil sharpener, sticky tac or hold-it (better than a kneadable easer), ball point pen, large plastic container for water, shop towels (see note below), small piece of hand soap, 3 ring binder for notes, masking or painter’s tape, 12″ ruler, scissors, and photos for reference (inspiration!).